phossa/phossa-config/README.md

 - <a name="group"></a>Grouping

-  Configurations are grouping into groups, namely files.
+  Configurations are grouped into groups, namely files.
 For example, the `system.php` holds all `system.*` configurations

   ```php